-In its larger aim, this research seeks to define immaterial concepts through their material conditions, becoming apparent through human-made spatial facts on the ground in various types and scales.
-It seeks to interrogate the ability of architectural design practice to manifest power where stable and extensive means of control are challenged.
-This will ultimately allow the audience of this research to reconcile with a condition that has always been inherent but never fully untangled.
+In its larger aim, my research seeks to untangle how material conditions embody social imaginaries and relations in space.
+These can become apparent through seemingly minor or banal architectural techniques with often nevertheless enormous implications.
+My research seeks to interrogate the ability of design to manifest power where stable and extensive means of control are challenged.
+This will ultimately allow the audience of my research to reconcile with a condition that has always been inherent but never fully untangled.